-Tape off any areas you do not intend to paint with the blue painter tape (do not use regular masking tape as this can actually remove finish from your cabinets).
+Tape off any areas you do not intend to paint with the blue painter's tape (do not use regular masking tape as this can actually remove the finish from your cabinets).

 Let your cabinets dry for several hours, according to the directions on your primer.
 Areas with higher humidity will take longer to dry.

 Now you are ready to begin painting.
 When choosing your paint, keep in mind that flat paints are difficult to keep clean (important in a kitchen) and high-gloss paint will show every mistake you make when painting.
 If you decide to apply a high-gloss finish paint, consider renting a paint sprayer and make sure you are in a well-ventilated area when you apply the paint.